Burhanettin Duran: Early years

-Sakarya University
+Academic Life

+Burhanettin Duran received his bachelor's degree in Political Science and International Relations from Boğaziçi University in 1993 and his Ph.D. in Political Science and Public Administration from Bilkent University in 2001.

-Between 1993 and 2001, Duran served as a research assistant in the Department of Public Administration in Sakarya University.
-From 2001-2001, Duran was a member of the faculty of Department of International Relations, Sakarya University.
-He became an associate professor in 2006 in Sakarya University.
-From 2006–2009, he served as the head of the Department of International Relations.
+Between 1993 and 2001, Duran served as a research assistant in the Department of Public Administration at Sakarya University.
+From 2001 to 2006, he was a faculty member in the Department of International Relations at Sakarya University.
+He became an associate professor in 2006 in the field of Political Life and Institutions and served as the head of the Department of International Relations between 2006 and 2009.
+He was promoted to full professor in 2013 in the discipline of International Relations.

+In 2009, Duran joined the founding academic staff of İstanbul Şehir University, where he served as the head of the Department of Political Science and International Relations until 2015.
+During this period, his academic work concentrated on Turkish political thought, political Islam, and Turkish foreign policy.
+From 2015 to 2018, he was a faculty member at İbn Haldun University, where he contributed to the institution's foundational development and the design of its curriculum in political science and international relations.
+He also held an academic affiliation with Ankara Social Sciences University (Ankara Sosyal Bilimler Üniversitesi), where he taught graduate-level courses and supervised theses in international relations and political science.
+Among his notable students are Ali Balcı, professor at Sakarya University; Nebi Miş, chair of SETA; and Tuncay Bilecen, associate professor at Kocaeli University.

 In 2003, Duran, with his colleagues from Sakarya University and friends from Sakarya, established BilgiEvi (House of Knowledge), a civil society organization focusing on education and cultural activities.
 Its name was changed as Sakarya Bilgi Kültür Merkezi (A Center for Knowledge and Culture) in 2006.

-Career

-Duran moved to Istanbul Sehir University in 2009.
-He served there as the head of the Department of Political Science and International Relations.
-He was a visiting scholar at George Mason University in 2010-2011.
-In 2013, he was appointed as the general coordinator of SETA's Istanbul branch.
-Duran was the first coordinator of SETA's Istanbul office and he was replaced by Fahrettin Altun.
-In 2004, Duran moved to Ankara and became the general director of SETA.